romz-pl/yumbo/README.md

 ## Running system

-The running system is available on teh Streamlit Community Cloud, see https://yumbo-ampl.streamlit.app/
+The running system is available on the Streamlit Community Cloud, see https://yumbo-ampl.streamlit.app/

 ## Features
 1. **Optimal Schedule Generation**: